 Meet the Class of 2020 Leadership Fellows

-“A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.”- Lao Tzu
+“A leader is best when people barely know they exist, when their work is done, their aim fulfilled, everyone will say: we did it ourselves.”- Lao Tzu

 Nathan Ross Jones